Regnal lists of Ethiopia: Traditions and origins of the lists

-Ethiopian traditions record a range of different monarchs from earlier times whose existence has not been verified by modern-day archeology.
+Ethiopian and Eritrean traditions record a range of different monarchs from earlier times whose existence has not been verified by modern-day archeology.
 Their stories and legends may have elements of truth but it is unclear to what extent this is the case.
 Numerous king lists have been recorded either on manuscripts or via oral tradition.
 However, surviving information on the kings prior to the reign of emperor Yekuno Amlak (1270-1285) is often scattered, incomplete or contradictory.
 The king lists that do refer to pre-1270 Ethiopia rarely match completely with one another.
 This variation is likely because the lists were compiled over a long time period across several different monasteries.
 It is also possible that the variations in succession order could be due to tampering with the lists after the 13th century that resulted from "dynastic quarrels" and "ideological re-readings" of the Axumite regnal lists.

 Carlo Conti Rossini suggested the lists were compiled in the fourteenth or fifteenth centuries following the restoration of the Solomonic dynasty and were compiled from Arabic documents, inscriptions on coins and monuments, and, in the case of some names, from South Arabian mythology.